- A thorough graduate education in a classical discipline of engineering or physical science

 We appreciate receiving all letters of recommendation by the application deadline, as that will expedite the processing of your application.

 We will accept letters of recommendation received shortly after the deadline.
 Applications will be considered incomplete and may not receive full consideration if the required three letters are not received by December 20.

 Do I need to complete the Subjects Taken section of the MIT application if the courses are also listed on my transcript?

 Yes, the Subjects Taken section is meant to be a summary of the most relevant courses along with information about the textbooks used.
 This allows our committee to see the courses, grouped by topic, that you feel are most relevant to your application.
 Knowing which textbooks were used allows our faculty to see the level of instruction and evaluate your preparation for our program.

 List only relevant courses grouped by subject.
-If you do not have all of your textbooks used please provide as much information as you have available.
-Also it is not necessary to list courses completed at MIT that appear on your MIT transcript.
+If you do not have all of your textbook details, please provide as much information as you have available.
+It is not necessary to list courses completed at MIT that appear on your MIT transcript.

 Candidates who are invited to interview will be asked to arrange for an official transcript to be sent directly from each school where they earned or will receive a degree.
 Please do not send hard copies of transcripts until you are prompted to do so.

-Please do not send copies of journal articles, certificates of graduation, completion of programs, or photographs; this material will not be used in application reviews.
+Please do not send copies of journal articles, certificates of graduation, or completion of programs; this material will not be used in application reviews.

 After the application deadline, we will notify you by email that your application has been received.
 At that time, we will also inform you if any supporting materials are missing.
 Please note that because of the large volume of applications received just before the deadline, it may take from several days to a few weeks before we can acknowledge receipt of your application.